mmbman/Katagiri/index.md

 - [Glossary](glossary) - in progress.
 - [Blue Cliff Record Index](BCR) - in progress.
 - [Shobogenzo Index](shobogenzo) - in progress

+This is an ongoing project.
+I am currently updating the talks I’ve already transcribed, and adding a glossary and various indices.
+After that I will get back to transcribing talks.

 These talks are transcribed by [Kikan Mike Howard](mailto:michaelhoward@mac.com)